History of Iveshead School

 To quote George Mallory’s book, “The contrast between Hall Croft and the new site had to be seen to be believed.
 The beauty of the countryside to the north, south and east still fills me with joy and wonder.
 The approach along Forest Street gives no indication of the magnificent country which surrounds the playing fields”.

 The Leicestershire Plan was a pioneer in the introduction of comprehensive education,and Leicestershire was viewed nationally as providing stimulating and fair education for all.
-However, the two tier system has its limitations, with pupils spending just three years in the High Schools, then having just five terms at the Upper School to prepare for public exams.
-Stuart Mason, in his last years as Director of Education before retirement, made a further modification to the system, by establishing four year High Schools at Bottesford, Castle Donington and Shepshed (others followed, at South Charnwood and the High Schools on the south perimeter of Leicester).
-Pupils and staff in those High Schools now had a four year span of time to ensure delivery of an appropriate curriculum.
+However, the two tier system had its limitations, with pupils spending just three years in the High Schools, then having just five terms at the Upper School to prepare for public exams.
+Stuart Mason, in his last years as Director of Education before retirement, made a further modification to the system, by establishing four-year high schools at Bottesford, Castle Donington and Shepshed (others followed, at South Charnwood and the high schools on the south perimeter of Leicester).
+Pupils and staff in those high schools now had a four year span of time to ensure delivery of an appropriate curriculum.